ivankprod/web-old/README.md

 # Setup
 1. Setup
-    1. Install Git, Docker, golang and NodeJS
+    1. Install Git, Docker, Go and NodeJS
     2. Clone this repo and cd into it

 2. Install